Eroica/crossing/README.md

     >>> import crossing

-There is some example data prepared in the `opt/` directory:
+There is some example data prepared in the `share/` directory:

-    opt
+    share
     ├── de.txt
     ├── de_dummy.txt
     ├── de_vectors.txt